RolnickLab/ClimateSet/README.md

 This repositorcy contains 2 independent pathways: Databuilding and emulation.

 ### Data Building
-If you wish to create an individual climate dataset or extend the core dataset provided by ClimateSet please refer to [downloader](README_downloader.md) and [preprocessor](README_preprocessor.md) pages for further information.
+The code for creating an individual dataset or extending the core dataset is still under active development to improve usability and efficiency and will be uploaded as soon as possilbe.
+If you have any questions, plese do not hesitatet to contact us.

 ### Emulation
 if you wish to set up your own experiments, reproduce our benchmarks on the core dateset or your individual dataset, please refer to the [emulator](README_emulator.md) page for further information.